NVIDIA/spark-rapids-ml/notebooks/aws-emr/README.md

 - In the [AWS EMR console](https://console.aws.amazon.com/emr/), click "Clusters", you can find the cluster id of the created cluster.
 Wait until all the instances have the Status turned to "Running".
 - In the [AWS EMR console](https://console.aws.amazon.com/emr/), click "Workspace(Notebooks)", then create a workspace.
 Wait until the status becomes ready and a JupyterLab webpage will pop up.

-- Click to enter the created workspace.
+- Enter the created workspace.
 Click the "Cluster" button (usually the top second button of the left navigation bar).
 Attach the workspace to the newly created cluster through cluster id.

 - Use the default notebook or create/upload a new notebook.
 Set the notebook kernel to "PySpark".

 - Add the following to a new cell at the beginning of the notebook.
-Replace "s3 path to spark\_rapids\_ml.zip" with the actual s3 path.
+Replace "s3://path/to/spark\_rapids\_ml.zip" with the actual s3 path.
   ```
   %%configure -f
   {
       "conf":{
-            "spark.submit.pyFiles": "s3 path to spark_rapids_ml.zip"
+            "spark.submit.pyFiles": "s3://path/to/spark_rapids_ml.zip"
       }
   }